rathbone01/Flycatcher/README.md

 I dunno, sure?
 I have never collaberated on open source projects so I am still learning how to setup branch rules and things.

 ## What is the next planned features?
-Moderation tools, abilty to delete messages, UI fixes, and adding unit tests.
+Moderation tools, abilty to delete and edit messages, UI fixes, and adding unit tests.
+Also the ability to DM friend users.